 This nutrient is most essential during the childbearing years because it’s been proven to reduce the risk of birth defects.
 Unfortunately, many of the processed foods we eat are stripped of folic acids when they’re refined.
 Whole grains and green leafy vegetables are good sources of folic acid.
 Women can also incorporate more carrots, apricots, avocados, and melons into their diets for a folic acid boost!

 Fiber is important in every diet, but it’s often overlooked.
 This nutrient keeps the digestive tract moving and helps promote a healthy weight.
-Flaxseed or Chia powders are also great superfood sources of fiber, as well as essential fatty acids.
-Other excellent sources of fiber for women are beans, whole grains, berries (Mulberries, in particular, have a TON!), and oatmeal.
+Flaxseed powder or chia powder are also great superfood sources of fiber, as well as essential fatty acids.
+Other excellent sources of fiber for women are beans, whole grains, berries (mulberries, in particular, have a TON!), and oatmeal.

 Happy Mother’s Day to all the moms out there!
 And if you’re still searching for that perfect Mother’s Day gift, how about making your own superfood body butter and sending her a sweet care package?